-Rebecca Marder shines in Une Jeune Fille Qui Va Bien (A Radiant Girl), a charming debut that tackles its subject matter with unique energy and personality.
+Rebecca Marder shines in A Radiant Girl (Une Jeune Fille Qui Va Bien), a charming debut that tackles its subject matter with unique energy and personality.

-Part coming-of-age movie, part quirky comedy, part tense holocaust drama, Une Jeune Fille Qui Va Bien balances the darkness of its themes with the light that comes from its protagonist, brilliantly brought to life by Rebecca Marder.
+Part coming-of-age movie, part quirky comedy, part tense holocaust drama, A Radiant Girl (Une Jeune Fille Qui Va Bien) balances the darkness of its themes with the light that comes from its protagonist, brilliantly brought to life by Rebecca Marder.
 Both a vibrant character study and a haunting meditation on one of the most tragic events in history, Kiberlain’s drama will make you go through a whole range of emotions, ultimately leaving you not just with an aftertaste but also with the urge to live life to the fullest.